qchenevier/huma/content/france-elections-ML-part1.md

 This dataset has:
 - 59 columns to define population groups, out of 62 columns in total
 - 6.3 million rows, ~1795 rows per district.
-This is 1/100 of the theoretical limit, which is 172800 rows per district (6 * 3 * 2 * 2 * 25 * 12 * 8) if all the possible groups were present in all the districts.
+This is 1/100 of the theoretical limit, which is 172800 rows per district (6 x 3 x 2 x 2 x 25 x 12 x 8) if all the possible groups were present in all the districts.

 ### Features `full`